m123456789-ctrl/assignment/README.md

 # Assignment

+To be run in Azure Databricks environment

 1. To do before running
-Change the path variable based on your path of following files: python_main.py, bronze_layer.ipynb, silver_layer.ipynb, Notebook_with_answers.ipynb, config.yml, tests
+Change the path variable based on your path of following files: python_main.ipynb, python_main.py, bronze_layer.ipynb, silver_layer.ipynb, Notebook_with_answers.ipynb, config.yml, tests

 Example of command to find out the current path: import os